scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

 ### Amazon DynamoDB

-When using the PITR feature, Amazon DynamoDB restores data with another name table.
+When using the PITR feature, Amazon DynamoDB restores data with another table name.
 Therefore, you must follow additional steps to restore data with the same table name.

 #### Steps